 - Have a sales team.

-- Have customers at the center of your business.
+- Have customers and customers’ information at the center of your business.

 - Want to increase business efficiency across work channels.